MetallicGoat/EnviroAntiMWP/README.md

 and Braydon Affleck ([@baff-collab](https://github.com/baff-collab)).
 We developed this project on the side while working Co-op jobs, to help automate one aspect of [@baff-collab](https://github.com/baff-collab)'s Co-op position.
 With more programing experience [@MetallicGoat](https://github.com/MetallicGoat) wrote the initial script and UI.
-Since then both of use have collaborated to expand the tooling as a hobby project in our free time outside of work.
+Since then both of us have collaborated to expand the tooling as a hobby project in our free time outside of work.

 ## How it works